 FASD is a condition that is a result of parents either not being aware of the dangers of alcohol use when pregnant or planning a pregnancy, or not being supported to stay healthy and strong during pregnancy.

-According to Louise Gray, executive officer of the National Organisation for Fetal Alcohol Spectrum Disorders (NOFASD) Australia , FASD is the most prevalent and preventable disability in the world.
+Louise Gray, executive officer of the National Organisation for Fetal Alcohol Spectrum Disorders (NOFASD) Australia , FASD is the most prevalent and preventable disability in the world.
 It does not discriminate based on ethnicity, creed, wealth or socioeconomic status.

 Dr Doug Shelton, Paediatrician, Gold Coast Hospital & Health Service, has stated that FASD is much more common in Australia than what we think and is spread across every area of our society.